Best Things to Do in Bangkok with Kids

 This place is a top tourist spot for families in Bangkok, so it feels very touristy and not so much an authentic Thai experience.
 But if you live in Bangkok, then it might be a fun day trip for your family.
 Regardless, I highly recommend booking Safari World Tickets at 25% Off on Klook.

-9. Take a Muay Thai exercise class at Fit Fac Academy
+32. Take a Muay Thai Exercise Class at Fit Fac Academy

 This is such a fun, family-friendly activity to do in Bangkok and a great way for your kids to learn more about Thai culture and get some good exercise while doing a Muay Thai kickboxing activity!